-Photos of hummingbirds at the gardens in the UC Santa Cruz Arboretum.
+Photos of hummingbirds at the UCSC Santa Cruz Arboretum.

 The Arboretum at the University of California in Santa Cruz California has a large collection of plants that attract hummingbirds.
 We noticed numerous hummingbirds around the flowers planted in the South African Garden.
 We collected the names of some of the plants for planting flowers for hummingbirds in our garden next year.
 Additionally, there is there is a benefit to planting these flowers because they are drought tolerant.
 They were chosen them for the demonstration garden because they are adapted to this area and because they are drought tolerant in order to promote plantings that are helpful to our environment.